phytec/doc-bsp-yocto/source/coprocessor/coprocessor.rst

 .. note::

    Remoteproc ensures to register the resource table and the RPMsg service.
-   Running firmware via debug adapter is not possible when using RPMsg.
+   Running firmware via debug probe is not possible when using RPMsg.

 .. warning::